-- Photo – How a persona looks can influence decisions (e.g. if they’re physically attractive or not).
-Some useful resources: Random User, UIFaces, or User Personas.
+- Photo – How a persona looks can influence decisions (e.g., if they’re physically attractive or not).
+Some valuable resources: Random User, UIFaces, or User Personas.

 - Job – Does this person work?
 Go to school?
-Or are they a stay-at-home parent?
+Or are they stay-at-home parents?

 - Location – Where does this person live?

 - Goals – What are this person’s goals?
 What do they need or want?
 How do their goals relate to your company or products?

 - Frustrations – What kind of problems does this person have?
 How do those problems affect their goals and needs?

 - Biography – Write a short bio that describes this person’s background and how your products or services can help this person.
 Don’t forget to base this on actual data – don’t create an idealized background.